nomad-coe/nomad/docs/local_parsers.md

 # Run NOMAD parser locally

-If you install `nomad-lab[parsing]`, you can use the NOMAD parsers locally on your computer.
+If you install `nomad-lab`, you can use the NOMAD parsers locally on your computer.
 To use the NOMAD parsers from the command line, you can use the parse CLI command.
 The parse command will automatically match the right parser to your code output file and run the parser.
 There are two output formats, `--show-metadata` (a JSON representation of the basic metadata) and `--show-archive` (a JSON representation of the full parse results).